schwalbevans/TypeSafe/README.md

 *   Reducing false positives in `input_guard.py`.
 *   Adding support for macOS (Accessibility API).

-**Disclaimer:** RedactOS is a security tool, not a guarantee.
+**Disclaimer:** TypeSafe is a security tool, not a guarantee.
 It is designed to catch accidental leaks, but no tool is 100% perfect.
 Always verify what you send to AI models.